Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 summary: How to install the NServiceBus.Host as a Windows service
 tags:
 - Hosting
-reviewed: 2016-10-20
+reviewed: 2018-08-09
 ---

 include: host-deprecated-warning

 When running an endpoint within the context of the Visual Studio debugger, the required queues are created automatically on startup to facilitate development.
-However, when deploying this endpoint to a server, starting the endpoint from the command prompt will not create the needed queues.
+However, when deploying this endpoint to a server, starting the endpoint from the command prompt will not create the necessary queues.
 Creation of queues is a one-time cost that should happen during installation.

 To retrieve the list of available options for the host, run the following at the command line: